Inní mér syngur vitleysingur

 "Inní mér syngur vitleysingur" (Icelandic for "Within me a lunatic sings") is the second track on Sigur Rós' fifth album, Með suð í eyrum við spilum endalaust.
 It is the first single from the album and was released on 8 September 2008.

 A music video for "Inní mér syngur vitleysingur" was also released.
-It shows the band playing at the free Náttúra (Nature) concert in Reykjavík on 28 June 2008.
+It shows the band performing at the free Náttúra (Nature) concert in Reykjavík on 28 June 2008.

-Vocals from this track were sampled by the experimental electronic duo, Crystal Castles, in the song "Year of Silence", on their second self-titled release Crystal Castles.
+Vocals from this track were sampled by the experimental electronic duo Crystal Castles, in the song "Year of Silence", on their second self-titled release, Crystal Castles.